piratestudios/react-native-audio-sync/README.md

 # react-native-audio-sync

-Native iOS function to determine the synchronisation offset between two largely similar audio files
+Native iOS function to determine the synchronisation offset between two substantially similar audio files.
+Android not implemented (yet).

+The underlying Swift code leverages Apple's Accelerate framework, in particular the [vDSP_conv](https://developer.apple.com/documentation/accelerate/1450516-vdsp_conv) function, to perform a cross-correlation in order to determine the time difference of the first input relative to the second.

 ## Installation